What are Navigational Queries?

 Often searchers will do some research on a product or service before they decide who to buy from.
 They will perform research to find what kinds of features are available for different products, try to find reviews or opinions from others, They may try to compare different manufacturers as well.
 These types of queries are more informational in nature, and the same searcher will conduct these types queries that evidence an informational intent before they begin to consider a query with a transactional intent.

-How does Google determine that a query might be navigational in nature, and that a resource might be a great response to it?
+How does Google determine that queries might be navigational in nature, and that a resource might be a great response to it?
 A Google patent granted last week describes an algorithmic approach to making those determinations.
-It begins with looking at queries in search sessions.
+It begins by looking at queries in search sessions.

 When someone searches, they may enter multiple searches into a search engine looking for answers to their informational or situational needs.
 A search engine might consider the sequence of queries as a search session, with all of those searches related to one another.
 Is this something that a search engine can take advantage of?